sxan-experience/sxan-landing/readme.md

 You are a busy person.
 Working to change the world, overcoming obstacles, and filtering through the noise is sometimes burdensome.
 Let us help.

-You'll enjoy accomplishing goals with others when it's wrapped in a game that's engaging, meaningful, and probably most especially, if you can win crypto for playing!
+You'll enjoy accomplishing goals with others if it's wrapped in a game that's engaging, meaningful, and maybe when you win `crypto` for playing!

 Groups form around interest groups, industries, communities, or any other social structure to self-regulate and advance together.